pfsense/docs/source/nat/static-port.rst

 Manual Outbound NAT
 -------------------

-This procedure can also be performed with *'Manual Outbound NAT* rules but using **Hybrid Outbound NAT** is easier because it allows the automatic rules to be used rather than having to manually maintain all outbound NAT rules.
+This procedure can also be performed with **Manual Outbound NAT** rules but using **Hybrid Outbound NAT** is easier because it allows the automatic rules to be used rather than having to manually maintain all outbound NAT rules.